 No extra hardware upgrades or processing fees

-Since a biometric card payment is essentially just a contactless card with fingerprint recognition, merchants don’t need to purchase additional hardware.
+Since a biometric card payment relies on the same EMV Contactless/NFC standards as a regular tap-to-pay card, merchants who already have an NFC-enabled POS terminal do not need to purchase additional hardware to accept the card.
 And because contactless payments also don’t add on extra hidden charges or fees, you don’t need to worry about operating at a loss.

 Industry-wide certification